 ISABEL LINDLEY (c.1499-1550/1)

 Isabel Lindley was the daughter and heir of Thomas Lindley of Leathley in Lindley (near Otley), Yorkshire (d.1524).
-Her first husband was Brian Palmes of Ashwell (c.1496-October 19, 1528), a lawyer in the service of the earl of Northumberland.
+She married Brian Palmes of Ashwell (c.1496-October 19, 1528), a lawyer in the service of the earl of Northumberland.
 His will, dated October 2, 1528 and proved April 14, 1529, mentions his daughters Maud (c.1525-1575?) and Jane (d.1550+) and his sons Thomas (d.1550+) and Francis (c.1521-1567), all of whom were minors when he died.
-Isabel is named one of his executors.
+He named Isabel one of his executors.
 In 1529, she married Sir Thomas Johnson (d.c.1545), another Northumberland retainer.
-The earl granted them the manor of Leathley and an annuity of £24, plus an outright gift of £200.
-They were also promised the wardship of young Francis Palmes.
-Johnson was later appointed steward and master forester of Spofforth for the earl and in 1535 Northumberland granted him the manors of Walton Head and Arrow.
-He also acquired manors in Somerset.
-His will, made on September 26, 1542 and proved January 23, 1545/6, left Leathley, Walton Head and Arrow upon the Wolde to Isabel for her life, along with other bequests.
-He also left bequests to his sons Henry (d.1550+) and Arthur (d.1550+), his daughters Margaret (d.1550+) and Frances (d.1550+), his stepson Francis and his two stepdaughters, who were still unmarried.
-Once again, Isabel was named as one of the executors.
-Her own will, made on April 1, 1550 and proved April 15, 1551, indicates that all of her children were still living.
-She asked that her body be buried at Otley and willed £10 to each of her children.
+Their children were Henry (d.1550+), Arthur (d.1550+), Margaret (d.1550+), and Frances (d.1550+).
+The earl granted them the manor of Leathley and an annuity of £24, plus an outright gift of £200 and the wardship of Francis Palmes.
+Johnson was later appointed steward and master forester of Spofforth for the earl.
+In 1535 Northumberland granted him the manors of Walton Head and Arrow.
+Johnson also acquired manors in Somerset.
+His will, made on September 26, 1542 and proved January 23, 1545/6, left Leathley, Walton Head and Arrow upon the Wolde to Isabel for her life, along with other bequests and she was named as one of the executors.
+Her will, made on April 1, 1550 and proved April 15, 1551, indicates that all her children were still living.
+She willed £10 to each of them and asked that her body be buried at Otley.
 The two younger girls were still unmarried.
-She left the oldest boy, Francis Palmes, “one flower of gold sett with diamondes and a pare of beades of stones and goldsmyth warke, in consideracon of a crosse and other suche jewels as was my late husbandes, Brian Palmes, and his fador, decessed, and put awaye by my late husband Sir Thomas Johnson, deceased.”
+She left her oldest son, Francis Palmes, “one flower of gold sett with diamondes and a pare of beades of stones and goldsmyth warke, in consideracon of a crosse and other suche jewels as was my late husbandes, Brian Palmes, and his fador, decessed, and put awaye by my late husband Sir Thomas Johnson, deceased.”

 see ANNE HEIGHAM